 Business websites with fresh and quality content tend to attract high-quality traffic.
-There are many studies conducted by organizations like HubSpot has found that businesses that update their blog regularly with quality content manage to generate more leads than those who don’t.
+There are many studies conducted by organizations like HubSpot has found that businesses that update their blog regularly with quality content manage to generate more leads than those that don’t.

-If the right content can attract the right traffic, it can also make those visitors to browse through other content on the website and reduce the bounce rate.
+If the right content can attract the right traffic, it can also make those visitors browse through other content on the website and reduce the bounce rate.

 The right content that we’re talking about is the content that provides actionable tips and guides to implement and generate results.

-You need to understand that bounce rate is not about the users that doesn’t convert.
+You need to understand that bounce rate is not about the users that don’t convert.
 This metric is to measure the percentage of people who isn’t interested in exploring other parts of your website.

 If the percentage of people who stays and look at other parts of your site is low, still it shows that you’ve gained people who trust your site.
 More likely they will return and consider your products and services.